 I wanted to touch on the time you spent studying in France.
 What was that experience like?

 I’d done a drama degree at UCT which was wonderful but I felt that it lacked a specialisation which I really wanted.
 I was very drawn to movement-based theatre.
-Two of my teachers, Marc Fleishmann and Jennie Reznek were teaching at UCT at the time and I was deeply inspired by the way they taught and the difference that they made to my understanding of theatre through gestural impact.
-I was very fortune to get a bursary from the French Institute, which is actually a wonderful full circle because they are sponsoring and producing Tartuffe.
+Two of my teachers, Mark Fleishmann and Jennie Reznek were teaching at UCT at the time and I was deeply inspired by the way they taught and the difference that they made to my understanding of theatre through gestural impact.
+I was very fortunate to get a bursary from the French Institute, which is actually a wonderful full circle because they are sponsoring and producing Tartuffe.
 It is wonderful to be working alongside them again and to give back what they gave me which was a two year bursary to study at the Jacques Lecoq School… it changed my life on many levels.
 I went at 23 and I was just very taken by Jacques Lecoq’s vision of the word and how simplified it became and how unintellectualised it was.
 That spoke to me very profoundly.
 I entered this world where gesture was everything, where the silence before we speak or the silence after we have spoken became the most important thing.
 For the first five years after Jacques Lecoq, I experimented a lot with silent work, not so much with mime but minimal dialogue and now I find myself exploring classical texts which are incredibly wordy but I am very inspired by the basis that Jacques Lecoq gave me.
 It had a massive impact on my life.
 I think it also steered me towards direction very clearly.
 I was very much a performer without really knowing that directing would be the thing that I would specialize in.
 Understanding the psychology that occurs when an actor is stimulated by a director was fascinating to me and I set about opening my own company when I came home.

 What was it about this specific play that made you want to do this production?